 Not in the way most people think of cancer.
 Pituitary macrotumors are almost always benign in that they do not spread in any way.
-They can, however, produce harm simply because of their location.
+They can, however, produce harm simply because of their size and location.

 Brachycephalic breeds (boxers, pugs etc.) tend to have the biggest pituitary tumors.